Parent subsidies within the Tel mee met Taal (Count on skills) programme

 Organizations in the Caribbean Netherlands must submit an application together with at least one other party, which must be a local library, a youth healthcare institution, an educational institution or a preschool facility.

 The subsidy may only be used to improve parents’ language proficiency in one of your country’s official languages.
 For parents residing in the European Netherlands, this is Dutch.
-For parents residing in the Caribbean Netherlands, this is Dutch, Papiamentu and English.
+For parents residing in the Caribbean Netherlands, these are Dutch, Papiamentu and English.

 Amounts available